mraible/mongock-docs/site/v5/professional/professional-setup.md

 ### 2. Chage the groupId in you pom

-If you are using Mongock Community edition with Maven, your POM file should have a dependency with the following groupId:
+If you are using Mongock Community edition with Maven, your POM file should have a runner dependency(in this example spring boot, but could be any other, like standalone) with the following groupId:

 ```xml
         <dependency>